by-jp/www.byjp.me/content/notes/twitter/18481001/index.md

 - imported
 - from-twitter
 ---
 near Portsmouth - tired.
-Gunwarf Quay is cool, but 11 hours is hard to kill\!
+Gunwarf Quay is cool, but 11 hours is hard to kill!